RafaelDoering/bff-file-handler/README.md

 | __infra__ | Adapters for the application and domain layer interfaces |
 | __ui__ | Interface with the outside word |

+## Error handling

+There is a global error handler that return a internal server error for untreated exceptions, also there is some other error, including body validation and open circuit breaker.

 ## TODO

-- Dynamic Throttling
-- Error handling is very minimal
 - CD Pipeline
 - Upload files to some global storage (now is only on each server)
 - Get of a file